michaeltouati/ESVM/readme.md

 # Cleaning the directory

 If you want to remove from the ESVM directory :
-- the compilation files and ESVM executable, type :
+- the compilation files and ESVM executables, type :
 ```sh
 make distclean
 ```